calvare7/calvare7.github.io/_projects/laminar_separation_bubble.md

 ### Experiment

 The video below shows the transient evolution of the flow field over the NACA 0018 airfoil.
 The flow moves from **left to right** in Cartesian coordinates.
-Starting at Re_c ≈ 15,000, the Reynolds number was gradually increased until Re_c ≈ 65,000, at which point the separated shear layer reattached and the laminar separation bubble formed.
-The velocity field was obtained from TR-PIV measurements.
+The flow accelerated from Re ≈ 15,000 up to Re ≈ 70,000.
+As the laminar shear layer transitioned to a turbulent shear layer, the separated shear layer reattached and the laminar separation bubble formed.
+In this movie, reattachment occurred at Re ≈ 65,000.

 <div class="row mt-3 justify-content-center">
   <div class="col-sm-10 mt-3 mt-md-0">